 The Philadelphia Police Brutality Lawyers at The Zeiger Firm understand that when the police use excessive force in doing their job, the police must be held accountable for their actions.
 Our Philadelphia Police Brutality Attorneys hold arresting officers accountable for their actions.
-At The Zeiger Firm, our Philadelphia, Pennsylvania, and NJ Police Brutality Civil Rights lawyers have one goal – to represent every client zealously in order to obtain the best results possible in each case.
+At The Zeiger Firm, our Philadelphia, Pennsylvania Police Brutality Civil Rights lawyers have one goal – to represent every client zealously in order to obtain the best results possible in each case.
 Because defending the accused is a core practice area of our firm, our Philadelphia Police Brutality Lawyers know how to deal with police officers who violate the public’s trust be using excessive force.
 We also recognize that, at times, the police who are supposed to protect us, act outside of their authority, often causing serious physical, psychological and emotional injuries, when police brutality occurs.
 We aggressively fight against police brutality and make sure that our clients are compensated for this conduct.

 Police brutality often occurs when the police use excessive force, make improper or illegal arrests, or falsely imprison a person.
 When police officers use excessive force or make a false arrest, they have violated your civil rights, your state and federal Constitutional rights.
 You have to right make claims against them under state and federal law.
 There are different types of claims depending upon what the police did, although many cases are filed under Title 42, Section 1983 of the U.S. Code.